Artistic Research

 I'm currently involved in research with David Leahy and Stevie Wishart which foregrounds the role of ecologies and our environment in music making.

 David and I are exploring how we can improvise and research in and with our local ecologies.
 This builds on the Underscore practice David has developed.
+From it invitation scores often emerge.
 We see free improvisation as a life practice in which we think and make with our local environment.
 This takes from autotheory and the feminist theorising of Donna Haraway but is rooted in our local ecologies, human, woodland, urban and coastal.